 Are you looking for no deposit light companies in Texas which do not require a deposit or credit check?
 Some no deposit electric plans are prepaid energy plans and some are not.

-Home Energy Club will instantly show you whether a deposit is required.
+Home Energy Club will instantly show you whether a deposit is required during the enrollment process.
 Just choose an energy plan and provide some information.
 You may not have to pay a deposit.
 To get started, enter your zip code or go to our home page.

 How No Deposit Prepaid Plans Work